BonsaiDen/JavaScript-Garden/doc/en/function/general.md

 ## Function Declarations and Expressions

-Functions in JavaScript are first class objects, that means that they can be passed around like any other value.
+Functions in JavaScript are first class objects.
+That means they can be passed around like any other value.
 One common use of this feature is to pass an *anonymous function* as a callback to another, possibly asynchronous function.